yossisht9876/node.js-backend-frontend-mongodb/README.md

 In this project you can find 3 folders: frontend backend and mongodb.
 The apps is written in node.js using express framework.

-frontend app service will render the site backend app will serve as api layer for the app mongodb is the DB behind the backend app
+frontend app service will load the site, the backend app will serve as api layer for the app, mongodb is the DB behind the backend app